hatena/swiro/README.md

 swiro is a switching route tool for AWS to realize VIP (Virtual IP) with Routing-Based High Availability pattern.

-It is possible to perform failover (switching of the connection destination) of the EC2 redundant across the subnet (AZ).
+This pattern is possible to perform failover (switching of the connection destination) of the EC2 redundant across the subnet (AZ).

 ## Usage